fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install/px-central/_index.md

         sudo docker push <company-registry-hostname>:5000<path-to-required-docker-images>
         ```

-    * If you do not have a company-wide docker-registry server, pull the Portworx license server from portworx onto a computer that can access the internet and send it to your air-gapped cluster.
+    * If you do not have a company-wide docker-registry server, pull the PX-Central and related Docker images from Portworx onto a computer that can access the internet and send it to your air-gapped cluster.
 The following example sends the docker image to the air-gapped cluster over ssh:

         ```text
         sudo docker pull <required-docker-images>